🌲 Front Range Plant FinderPlant finder

 Populus alba

 White poplar (Populus alba) is a tree suited to the Colorado Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–70 ft tall and 40–70 ft wide, and needs high water.
-White poplar suckers prolifically and is invasive — pulls up sidewalks, hard to remove.
+It matures to about 40–70 ft tall and 40–70 ft wide, fast-growing, needs high water, and prefers full sun.
+White poplar suckers prolifically and is invasive, pulls up sidewalks, hard to remove.

 high water40–70 ft tall and 40–70 ft wideDeer-resistant